checkly/docs.checklyhq.com/site/content/docs/alerting-and-retries/alert-settings.md

 ![escalation when a check has failed 2 time(s)](/docs/images/alerting/escalation-1.png)

-Your check runs in Frankfurt and Tokio.
+Your check runs in Frankfurt and Tokyo.
 It fails from both regions because your server is down.
 We consider this one run.
 Five minutes later, the check fails again - assuming the check runs on a 5 minute schedule.
 Now we alert you.

 **2. Time based**